yrncollo/yrncollo.github.io/_tabs/about.md

 ---
 <h2 align="center">👋 Hello!
 I'm YrnCollo.</h2>

 Hi there!
 My name is Collins Nge'no and I am a self-taught cybersecurity researcher.
-This means that I have been learning about how to keep computers and the internet safe on my own, without going to a special school for it.
+This means that I have been learning about how to keep computers and the internet safe on my own, without going to a cybersec school for it.
 As a self-taught cybersecurity researcher with a focus on reverse engineering, I have been able to develop a strong understanding of the field over the past year.

 My passion for technology and problem-solving led me to pursue Diploma in Information Technology, where I have been able to learn about the latest developments in the field and gain valuable hands-on experience.